Baby’s Poop Smells Like Fish: A Parent’s Guide to Causes and Treatment

 Is it normal for baby poop to smell bad?

-No, consistently foul, baby poop smells fishy is not normal for a healthy baby.
+No, consistently foul, fishy smelling poop is not normal for a healthy baby.
 Some odor is expected, but a truly bad, fishy smell usually indicates an underlying problem needing medical attention.

 Why does my baby’s poop smell like green and fishy?